 The music usually starts around 10pm and carries on until the wee hours of the morning.

-Throughout the island, community groups and organizations prepare meals that are simply delicious, ranging from a hearty “Celtic Breakfast” in Port Hawkesbury to “St. Ann’s Songs and Supper” (stories and songs from a Maritime artist and a meal of homemade baked beans and fishcakes).
+Throughout the island, community groups and organisations prepare meals that are simply delicious, ranging from local Atlantic Canada food to a hearty “Celtic Breakfast” in Port Hawkesbury to “St. Ann’s Songs and Supper” (stories and songs from a Maritime artist and a meal of homemade baked beans and fishcakes).

 One of my favourites is the Thanksgiving dinner at the Mabou Community Hall where they make over 200 pounds of stuffing to go with the turkey dinner!